digitalronin/defi-stake-yield-brownie/README.md

 ## TODO

+- Deploy a Rinkeby version to Heroku/GitHub Pages
 - Disable stake button between approval and staking tx
 - Make it look prettier
-- Build a utility page to quickly add dev. tokens to metamask (conditional - don't build for production)
+  - add space below the TokenFarm component
 - Hide the whole app. if the user's wallet is not connected (use the useDapp modal to force user to connect?)
-- Deploy a Rinkeby version to Heroku/GitHub Pages
 - Don't bother with the approve step if there is already sufficient allowance for the staking call to succeed
 - Don't disconnect on every page refresh (if that's possible)
 - Add "unsupported chain" notification